codegod100/notes/git interlay howto.md

-These are instructions on how to add your [[digital-garden]] to the agora
+- These are instructions on how to add your [[digital-garden]] to the agora
+	- If you have any questions feel free to contact me
+		- #email veronika.m.winters@gmail.com
+		- #twitter @flanciavera
+		- #matrix vera@fairydust.space

 - Fork our repo on github https://github.com/flancia-coop/agora
 - clone your repo